How will you come away from the Judgment Seat of Christ?

 “I have come to understand that even though your works can't on their own take you to heaven, it can help in making you get the choicest place in heaven with VIP treatment.”

 While I acknowledge that Jesus spoke of preparing dwelling places for his followers (John 14:1-3), there is no sense that one is a shack and the other a mansion of gold.
-The purpose for these dwellings is that “you also may be where I [Jesus] am.”
+The purpose of these dwellings is that

-The other mistake came to light in a conversation when a pastor stated he was not interested in a reward or crown.
+2. The other mistake came to light in a conversation when a pastor stated he was not interested in a reward or crown.
 He added that he was “not in it for what he could get out of it.
 After all, what would he do with it?
 Mount it on the wall or mantle to collect dust?”

 Both these distortions presume that the rewards are for ‘me, myself, and I’.
-As we will see, that is not the case.
+As we will see, that is not the case

 It appears that the rewards at the Judgment Seat come in the form of crowns.

-There are two Greek words translated “crown.”
-The diadema and the stephanos.
+There are two Greek words translated as “crown”: diadema and stephanos.

 1. a wreath of victory (1 Corinthians 9:25; 2 Timothy 2:5) akin to laurel wreaths awarded to successful athletes;